 What can parents do?

-Based on the research I’ve seen, parents can probably do a lot to help their kids acquire the right mindset for learning:
+Based on the research I’ve seen, parents can probably do a lot to help their kids acquire the right mindset for learning.
+Here are some suggestions.

 Praise can be a great motivator for academic achievement.
 However, the wrong kinds of praise can backfire.
 As noted above, praising kids for their smarts may actually encourage kids to adopt the entity theory of intelligence.